WaylandM/dichroic-mirror-offsets/docs/batch_plugin.md

 N.B.
 If you have large image files to process it is best not to have any images open in ImageJ/Fiji, to maximize the memory available to the plugin.

 ## 3. Choose directory containing Olympus oir files
+On starting the plugin you will be prompted to select the folder containing the batch of Olympus oir files.
+The plugin will process all oir files in this directory.
+Files without the **.oir** extension will be ignored.

 ## 4. Match image channels to DMs